Rear suspension outer mountings

 Suspension repair in place

-The second reinforcement holds the other two spacer tubes.
+A second reinforcement holds the other two spacer tubes. (there are three bolts through this suspension mounting).
 Originally these tubes were fitted on the outside face of the reinforcement, and provided handy ledges to collect mud.
 As far as I can see this was only so the flanges were accessible for spot welding during manufacture.
-I'm planning to seam weld mine so I've fitted the spacers on the inside of the reinforcement.
+I'm planning to seam weld mine so I've altered the design and fitted the spacers on the inside of the reinforcement.

 Second reinforcement formed

-Once again the chassis jig holds the mounting points in the right place for welding.
+Once again the chassis jig holds the mounting points in the right place for welding in the new section.
 I've used a slightly thicker section than the original just on the off-chance it'll last a little longer before it rusts through again.

 Second reinforcement in jig

-The section was welded in position, and I went over every other seam in the area with a welder too just to seal the area from water.
+The section was welded in position. with a couple of plug welds and a seam on either side for good measure.
+I went over every other seam in the area with the welder too just to seal the area from water.

 The rear suspension mountings only fail because they tend to be covered in wet mud all the time.
 Sealing everything up and getting rid of the rust traps will help, though I'm also planning to fit some sort of wheel arch liner in this area.